 Maria A. Larsen is a paralegal, mom, and the executive director of Butterfly Haven.
-She has fostered many children and each one holds a special place in her heart.
+She fostered many children for 16 years and each one holds a special place in her heart.

 Butterfly Haven was founded in 2006 as an outreach ministry.
 Maria A. Larsen, founder and executive director, had been fostering children for about three years at the time.